benkeegan98/CS308-Projects/2. Simulation/README.md

 Features implemented: play a simulation, change between simulations with buttons, step through a simulation, speed up the simulation via slider, show grid lines if desired,

-Assumptions or Simplifications: We assume that there is no user input besides choice of what we give
+Assumptions or Simplifications: Assume that there is no user input besides choice of what is given